Proposals for 2023 Dual Perspectives

 Looking for a speaker?
 Utilize these resources created by external organizations to identify speakers from diverse backgrounds.

-Click the button at the top of the page to log into the 2022 site and submit your topic.
+Click the button at the top of the page to log into the 2023 site and submit your proposal.
 The site will direct you to provide the following (all character limits include spaces):

 - Contact information (institutions, emails, addresses) and COI disclosures for the moderators and speakers